Skip to main content

 4. Sand Before Priming

 Before you even start applying that first layer of primer paint, you will need to sand the surface of the kitchen cabinet doors and the kitchen cabinets themselves.
+Sanding is a crucial step in the painting process because it helps to create a smooth and even surface, which allows the primer and paint to adhere better.

 Though it is a step that many people skip while painting their kitchen cabinets, you cannot possibly compare the quality of a paint job that has been done after sanding versus one that has been done without sanding.
+Skipping this step can result in a paint job that looks uneven, with paint that may peel or chip off more easily over time.
+Sanding ensures that the paint will have a solid foundation to cling to, leading to a more durable and professional-looking finish.

 5. Protect Everything Not Being Painted

 It should probably go without saying that when you paint anything anywhere, there's going to be a mess that will be made in the form of paint that drips from the brushes as well as paint that drips when you are trying to get it out of the can.
+This mess can be quite frustrating and can lead to unnecessary cleanup time if not properly managed.
+Paint splatters can land on your floors, countertops, appliances, and even on other cabinets that you don't intend to paint.

 The best thing you can do for yourself to make sure that paint only goes exactly where you want it is to cover absolutely everything that is not going to get painted with some kind of protecting shield, be it a drop cloth or special paper that rolls out and covers your kitchen counters.